aplteam/Tatin/docs/FirstStepsWithTatin.md

 A> ### Local and remote Registries
 A>
 A> The Tatin client can access packes that are managed by a Tatin Server but also Registries that are locally available.
 A> In order to address a local Registry you would just provide the path to it.
-The folder _must_ contain a file ffoo.xyz in order to qualify as a Registry.
 A>
-A> Of course
+A> Of course features like listing only packages that carry a specific tag are only available when a Registry is managed by a Tatin server.

 Note that the list comprehends not only group names and package names but also the major version number of each package.
 This is because in principle these packages: